9 Hidden Gems in San Luis Obispo

 Barrelhouse Brewing Co.

-From the outside this unique place appears to be Mikes Barber Shop, and it is.
 This one-of-a-kind speakeasy is a full-service barbershop, however, if you head downstairs you’ll find an intimate and inviting setting to grab a beer, catch some jazz music or meet up with old friends.
 This underground vibe reflects what Downtown SLO was like during the prohibition, as lots of the creekside restaurants and shops had basements through which bootleggers would sneak alcohol into.
 Cruise over to Barrelhouse Brewing Co. for this can’t-miss experience!

 Sinsheimer Bros “Vault”